 New iPod nano specs

 In addition, the second-gen iPod nano bumped up the amount of storage to include an 8GB option, alongside the original 2GB and 4GB models.
-In keeping with Apple’s environmental aspirations (which were admittedly less pronounced under Steve Jobs than they would become under current CEO Tim Cook), Apple claimed the packaging was “32 percent lighter with 52 percent less volume than the first generation.”
+In keeping with Apple’s environmental aspirations (which were admittedly less pronounced under Steve Jobs than they would become under current CEO Tim Cook), Apple claimed the packaging was “32% lighter with 52% less volume than the first generation.”

-Along with increased storage options came a battery life upgrade from 14 to 24 hours, a new search option in the UI, the aforementioned gapless playback, and a display that shined an impressive 40 percent brighter than its predecessor.
+Along with increased storage options came a battery life upgrade from 14 to 24 hours, a new search option in the user interface, the aforementioned gapless playback, and a display that shined an impressive 40% brighter than its predecessor.